Survey and Perspective on Social Emotions in Robotics: Survey on social emotions in robotics

-Regarding Love, there is a user verification of love between humans and robots with reference to human-human affection \cite{samani2016evaluation}.
-Here, the robot received audio, vision, touch, and acceleration information and interacted with the person using motion, audio, and LED.
+Regarding love, previous researchers have attempted to validate user verification of love between humans and robots with reference to human-human affection \cite{samani2016evaluation}.
+Here, the robot received audio, visual, tactile, and acceleration information and interacted with a person using motion, audio, and LED.
 In addition, in the research by Huahu {\it et al.}, robots recognized grief as emotional recognition from human utterances \cite{Huahu2010App}.
-Jung explained that "turning against" is recognized as contempt from the standpoint of affective ground in the interaction between robots and humans \cite{jung2017affective}.
+Jung explained that ``turning against'' is recognized as contempt from an affective standpoint in the interactions between robots and humans \cite{jung2017affective}.

 Terada {\it et al.} used a glowing robot to express grief and admiration \cite{terada2012artificial}.
-In the study by Terada {\it et al.}, experiments were based on the Wheel of Emotions of Plutchik.
+In the study by Terada {\it et al.}, experiments were based on Plutchik's wheel of emotions.
 In Plutchik's Wheel of Emotions, grief and admiration are listed as part of the basic emotions \cite{athar2011fuzzy} (Table \ref{table:plutchik}).
 In Plutchik's model, there are other applied emotions, such as shame, guilt, envy, love, pride, and contempt (Table \ref{table:plutchik_high}).
 These are composed of a combination of basic emotions.
-Plutchik's model is similar to the dimensional theory, such as the VA mentioned above, and social emotions are not separated from basic emotions.
+Plutchik's model is similar to dimensional theories, such as the VA mentioned above, and in this model social emotions are not separated from basic emotions.